Playwright proxy setup

 Fix page.goto: net::ERR_NO_SUPPORTED_PROXIES

-page.goto: net::ERR_NO_SUPPORTED_PROXIES usually means Chromium rejected the proxy scheme or the proxy object shape.
-It is not a target-site block.
-Check the line before changing your scraper.
+page.goto: net::ERR_NO_SUPPORTED_PROXIES usually means Chromium rejected the proxy scheme or the shape of the proxy object before any request left the machine, which also means it is not a target-site block.
+It is worth checking the proxy line itself before touching the scraper logic.

 Verify with logs, not public IP echo pages

-Your script byte counter is not the billing meter.
-The proxy sees CONNECT setup, redirects, blocked HTML, images, fonts, failed retries, and requests that die before Playwright gives your code a clean response.
+Keep in mind that your script byte counter is not the billing meter.
+The proxy also sees CONNECT setup, redirects, blocked HTML, images, fonts, failed retries, and requests that die before Playwright gives your code a clean response, so the two numbers will never match exactly.

 Bandwidth cuts that actually matter

-If the target does not need images or font files, block them at the context level.
-This is especially useful when a retry loop keeps reloading the same document after a soft block.
+If the target works without images, fonts, or media, block them at the context level.
+The savings are largest when a retry loop keeps reloading the same document after a soft block, because each wasted reload then costs a fraction of what it did.

 await context.route('**/*', route => {